-WIDEOS are often constructed in the hierarchical fashion: $[Frame] \rightarrow [Shot] \rightarrow [Scene] \rightarrow [Video]$ .
+Videos are often constructed in the hierarchical fashion: $[Frame] \rightarrow [Shot] \rightarrow [Scene] \rightarrow [Video]$.
 The lowest level contains the individual frames.
 A series of continuous frames with consistent background settings constitute a shot.
 A scene or a story is a group of semantically related shots, which are coherent to a certain subject or theme.
 At the highest level, the entire video is composed of multiple scenes, which result in the complete storyline.
 Scenes are the semantic units of the video, and temporal scene segmentation is defined as a process of clustering video shots into temporal groups, such that the shots within each group are related to each other with respect to certain aspects.
 This is an important and fundamental problem in video processing and understanding, and it provides more meaningful and complete information for the video content understanding compared to the shot-level analysis.
 Scene segmentation has many applications in various domains.
 For example, in the feature films, scene segmentation provides the chapters that correspond to the different subthemes of the movies.
 In television videos, segmentation can be used to separate the commercials from the regular programs.
 In news broadcast programs, segmentation can be used to identify different news stories.
-In home videos, scene segmentation may help the consumers to logically organize the videos related to the different events [(e.g., birthday, graduation, weddings, or vacation (e.g. city tours, sightseeing)].
+In home videos, scene segmentation may help the consumers to logically organize the videos related to the different events (e.g., birthday, graduation, weddings, or vacation (e.g. city tours, sightseeing)).

-The authors are with the School of Computer Science, University of Central Florida, Orlando, FL 32826 USA (e-mail: yzhai@cs.ucf.edu; shah@cs.ucf.edu).
+Yun Zhai and Mubarak Shah, School of Computer Science, University of Central Florida, 4000 Central Florida Boulevard, Orlando, Florida 32826, Phone: (407) 823-4733, E-mail:{ yzhai,shah}@cs.ucf.edu.